 Free chlorine levels of the treated water are continuously monitored at the discharge point of the Water Treatment Facilities and in the distribution system.
 Distribution system free chlorine residuals are also checked weekly at various locations during sampling.
 As a target, free chlorine residual within the distribution system should be above 0.20 mg/L. A free chlorine level lower than 0.05 mg/L must be reported and corrective action taken.
 A summary of the chlorine residual readings is provided in the table below.
-There was one adverse condition in 2023.
-The corrective for which is summarized in section 6.2.
+There were no adverse conditions in 2024.